 Different Glove Types

 Training Gloves – These are all-purpose gloves.
-Some of them are not thick enough for sparring.
+They’re sold as being good enough for sparring and bagwork but you will realize it’s hard to get a perfect glove that can do both.
+Some of them are not thick or soft enough for sparring.
+But if you wanted a cheap all-purpose glove, this will be the closet thing.
 Figure out What Boxing Gloves to Use

 Pro or Fight Gloves – Fight gloves are smaller and more compact to deliver more damage to your opponent.
 They are not recommended for anything other than real competition.

 Aerobic or Cardio Gloves – These gloves are usually made obvious by their very low pricing.
 Avoid them!
 They have the least amount of padding and will fall apart faster than anything.

 Does the color of your boxing gloves matter?
 YES!
 Although red is the classic color, it is less visible to the human eye than other colors in the spectrum.
 If you’re sparring against someone, it’s preferred that they wear gloves of a color that you can see.
 Don’t forget that wearing light colored gloves can also help your trainer catch your punches better.
 I’ve trained at night a lot so I love to buy blue, green, and white colored gloves.
 I still have a pair of red ones just because red is the classic boxing color.
 Another knock on red gloves is that sometimes you can’t see the build up of blood stains on the gloves.
 I know this is a bit morbid but I’d like to know if a pair of gloves have been bled on.